(KEYWORDS: what are phytosterols, cholesterol lowering plant phytosterols, beta sitosterol, functional foods )

 PHYTOSTEROLS AS A FOOD ADDITIVE

-Farquhar et al. found that adding beta-sitosterol made food products
+Farquhar et al. found that artificially adding a beta-sitosterol extract made food products

 unpalatable and unmarketable.
 Its chemical properties make it "difficult

-and inefficient" as a food ingredient.
+and inefficient" as a food additive.
 For more details about Biocatalysis and biomolecular engineering ...

 http://books.google.co.za/books?id=I_fpl_9de9IC&pg=PA144&dq= B-sitosterol&hl=en&ei=Kcp9TYnwJoSHhQeGw7j5Bg&sa=X&oi=book_re sult&ct=result&resnum=5&ved=0CEEQ6AEwBA#v=onepage&q=B-sitost